 A Custom HSS Modern Build

 Howdy Folks!
 This build is a Custom HSS Modern “Leo” which means it has a humbucker and two single coils.
 I took my sweet time on this build because I was trying to improve some things.
 I ended up killing two different necks.
 The third one turned out great.
-I am going to have to build a sculpture for the Goat Farm out of dead necks, because I have plenty of them lying around.

 Body and Neck Blank